What happened to Jesus’s disciples post-Easter–in the weeks after Jesus’ resurrection?

 It was too late.

-They must have watched as Jesus performed miracles on the Temple mount prior to his crucifixion.
+They must have watched as Jesus performed miracles on the Temple Mount before his crucifixion.

 Surely, they scratched their heads and compared Jesus’s actions to what the Scriptures taught about the Messiah?